mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 Motivation
 ----------

-In the past few posts we used Dask collections on a cluster:
+In the past few posts we analyzed data on a cluster with Dask collections:

 1. [Dask.bag on JSON records](http://matthewrocklin.com/blog/work/2016/02/17/dask-distributed-part1)
 2. [Dask.dataframe on CSV data](http://matthewrocklin.com/blog/work/2016/02/22/dask-distributed-part-2)
 3. [Dask.array on HDF5 data](http://matthewrocklin.com/blog/work/2016/02/26/dask-distributed-part-3)

 Often our computations don't fit neatly into the bag, dataframe, or array abstractions.
-In these cases we wish we could go back to normal for loops, but still execute on a cluster.
-With the dask.distributed task interface, we can.
+In these cases we want the flexibility of normal code with for loops, but still with the computational power of a cluster.
+With the dask.distributed task interface, we achieve something close to this.

 Application: Naive Distributed Random Forest Algorithm